Traffic tickets that raise insurance rates

 How long do driving violations affect car insurance rates?

 Traffic violations no matter how large or small can increase the cost of coverage.
 Traffic violations usually affect car insurance rates for 3-5 years.
 Smaller violations are on occasion forgiven by insurers for the first time.
-Check also this article to learn more about penalties for drivers under the influence of marijuana.
+Learn more about penalties for drivers under the influence of marijuana.

 What about demerit points, and their insurance increase in Ontario?